AMfeta99/Generative_AI/ColorWizard/README.md

   Additionally, a technique called **Annealed-Mean** was adopted, in which instead of choosing the most likely color (which could lead to spatial inconsistency), it computes the "softmax temperature" to select a color that is a compromise between the mean and mode of the predicted color distribution, balancing spatial consistency and vividness of colors.

 - ### 2.
 GANs - Adversarial Learning Strategy
-The paper ChromaGAN: Adversarial Picture Colorization with Semantic Class Distribution (2020), proposes a approach to that uses GANs and semantic information.
+  The paper "ChromaGAN: Adversarial Picture Colorization with Semantic Class Distribution" (2020), proposes a approach to that uses GANs and semantic information.
 GANs can be used to generate high-quality colorizations that are more realistic, more coherent/consistent with the original b/w image and visually appealing but they need a large amount of data.

+  **A) Adversarial Learning:**

+  **B) Semantic Class Distribution:**

+  **C) Network Architecture:**

+  **D) Loss Function:**

 <p align="center">
   <img src="https://github.com/user-attachments/assets/5f382038-44b0-4cd8-a031-0b1796c319d3" alt="ChromaGAN" style="width:90%";>